fb-pixel

 A bowl of yeast being poured into a container with water.

-Add warm water to a large food-grade container.
+Step 1: Add warm water to a large food-grade container.
 Add yeast and stir to combine.

 A hand mixing bread dough.

-Mix until all ingredients are combined.
+Step 2: Add flour and salt and stir until all ingredients are incorporated.
 It may get sticky, so you can always get in there with your hands to give it a good mix.
 But remember, you don’t need to knead the dough, just mix until combined.
+Cover your container with a lid, or with a piece of plastic wrap and a towel and leave at room temperature for 2 hours.

 Dough in a container covered with a towel sitting in the refrigerator.

-Transfer the dough to the refrigerator and let it rest until you’re ready to bake.
+Step 3: Transfer the dough to the refrigerator and let it rest until you’re ready to bake.
 The dough can be stored in the refrigerator for up to two weeks.

 A woman shaping a loaf of bread dough in her hands.